 Of course, not everyone is going to be hiking miles into the woods in search of wily brook trout.
 If you are more interested in hitting the local lake or river for a little relaxation, you want a pack that is a little more simplified but not so much that it can’t pack your gear.

 Spiderwire is a name synonymous with fishing and it stands to reason that they would produce a product that was well designed with features that are important to the angler.
-Their fishing backpack does not disappoint with its ample storage and comfortable, modern design it will get you on the water and won’t stand out in a crowd.
+Their fishing backpack does not disappoint.
+With its ample storage and comfortable, modern design it will get you on the water and won’t stand out in a crowd.

-Emblazoned with the Spiderwire logo, this 100% polyester pack will stand up to the elements while being easy to pack no matter the distance.
+Embellished with the Spiderwire logo, this 100% polyester pack will stand up to the elements while being easy to pack no matter the distance.
 The shoulder straps are well padded for extra cushion and the back is made from a ventilated mesh for all-day comfort.
 The sides of the pack can be cinched in to ensure the pack rides well on your back without undue strain.
-Everything about this pack is quality making it a pleasure to carry.
+Everything about this pack is quality, making it a pleasure to carry.

-With three included tackle trays there is plenty of room for all of your hooks, sinkers, and lures with additional space for all the other tools that come in handy on the water.
+With three included tackle trays there is plenty of room for all of your hooks, sinkers, and lures with additional space for all of the other tools that come in handy on the water.
 The front pouch is padded to hold your fishing glasses and the spacious side pockets are easy to access and come equipped with a holster to keep your pliers handy.

 - Rod Holders!

 - Includes 3 medium utility boxes.

 - Some users have expressed concerns about durability.

 Fly fishing has always been a minimalist sport with very little gear, only requiring the indispensable vest.
 While the vest works to keep your tools and flies in order, sometimes you need a little more if you want to spend a day on the local trout stream.
 The answer to this is obvious, add a pack to that vest for the best of both worlds.